4TUResearchData-Carpentries/WebAPI4RDM/README.md

--(Optional but nice to have) The `jq` program to render nicely json outputs:
+- (Optional but nice to have) The `jq` program to render nicely json outputs:
     - Linux
     ```bash
     sudo apt-get update